wholefoodsbroccoli/debate-dragons/docs/what.md

 # What's in a Debate?
 Parliamentary debate is a **team game** where speakers take turns **giving speeches** in order to **persuade a judge** on a **motion topic.**

 This section guides readers through a debate, from start to finish.
-Rather than a comprehensive list of the rules,[^1] it is meant to give a broad vibe or feel for a real round instead.
+Rather than a comprehensive list of the rules, it is meant to give a broad vibe or feel for a real round instead.

 ## Before the Debate
-There are two 'benches' in a debate: the Government side, who is supporting the debate 'motion' topic - and the Opposition side, who is against it.
+There are two 'benches' in a debate: the Government side, who is supporting the debate 'motion' - and the Opposition side, who is against it.
 Each team knows which bench they are on (Gov or Opp) before the round starts, but they don't know the topic.

-Debates happen between teams of two or three people.
-Each team also knows which person on their team speaks first, second, or last.
-Each has a different duty, kind of like a role, or position, or character class in a sport or video game.
+Debates happen between teams of two or three people who go first, second, or third.
+Each has a different duty, like a role, position, or character class in a sport or video game.

 In a real tournament, debaters don't get to choose their bench, nor do they get to choose the motion they compete on.
-This ensures each round is unique, and forces speakers to improvise, be creative, and rely on their own knowledge and teamwork to win.
+This forces speakers to improvise, be creative, and rely on their own knowledge and teamwork to win.

-The debaters will be given some time to prepare, and when they're finished, a judge will come to the debate room to decide who the winner is.
+The debaters will be given some time to prepare, and when they're finished, go to the debate room to begin the round.
 There are no ties in any debate format, meaning every round has a decisive result.

 ## The Round Begins!

 ### The Motion
-Each motion in the debate has a **keyword.** The keyword shows teams what they have to do to win the debate, and which arguments they're allowed to make according to the rules.
+Each motion in the debate has a **keyword.** The keyword shows what teams must prove to win, and which arguments are allowed by the rules.

 For example, in the motion "**This House Prefers** apples to oranges," Government must defend apples and Opposition must defend oranges.
 This means Gov can't win the debate by proving pears are better than oranges, and Opp can't win the debate by proving oranges are better than nothing.
 To win, the teams must prove that apples specifically beat oranges, or vice versa.